 General Guidelines: 80% of body composition success is determined by diet.
 Limit processed carb intake (hence, insulin production), and obtain sufficient protein and fat to fuel and rebuild.

 - Protein: Average .7 – 1 gram per pound of lean body mass/day – depending on activity levels (more at times is fine).

-- Carbs: 50-100 grams/day (or less) = accelerated fat loss.
+- Carbs: For keto eating—50 grams or less = keto adaptation and (generally speaking) quickest fat loss.
+For Primal eating—50-100 grams/day (or less) = accelerated fat loss.
 100-150 grams/day = effortless weight maintenance.
 Heavy exercisers can increase carb intake as needed to replace glycogen stores.

 - Fat: Enjoy freely but sensibly for balance of caloric needs and high dietary satisfaction levels.

 - Avoid Poisonous Things: Conventional Wisdom’s dietary guidelines promote fat storage, type 2 diabetes, inflammation and obesity!

 - Eliminate: Sugary foods and beverages, grains (wheat, corn, rice, pasta, breads, cereals, etc.), legumes (soy and other beans), trans and partially hydrogenated fats, high-risk conventional meat and produce, and excess PUFA’s (instead, increase omega-3 oils).

 - Modern Adjustments: Some modern foods that Grok didn’t eat can still be included in a healthy diet

 - Moderation: Certain high glycemic fruit, coffee, high-fat dairy products, starchy tuber vegetables, and wild rice.